scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 We want to look up a user record.
 The user may or may not be present, so we return an `Option[User]`.
-Our communication with the database could fail for many reasons (network issues, authentication problems, database problems, and so on), so this result is wrapped up in an `Either`, giving us a final result of `Either[Error, Option[User]]`.
+Our communication with the database could fail for many reasons (network issues, authentication problems, and so on), so this result is wrapped up in an `Either`, giving us a final result of `Either[Error, Option[User]]`.